noorboeing777/Social-Network-App-NodeJs-/README.md

 - DATABASE: MONGODB
 - CLOUD: MLAB ABD HEROKU

-FEATURES:
+###### FEATURES:
-1: User can login/signup/reset password
+1 User can login/signup/reset password
-2: User can search other users send them friend request and message
+2 User can search other users send them friend request,message or live chat 3 User can make posts and other users can make comments on it.
-3: User can make posts and other users can make comments on it
+4 User can upload profile photos and gallary
-4: User can upload profile photos and gallary
+5 user can edit their profile can add and delete contents 6 user can set profile privacy type like :Friend privacy,user privacy,post privacy image privacy 7 notification of who is online
-5: user can edit their profile can add and delete things 6:user can set profile privacy type like :Friend privacy,user privacy,post privacy image privacy
+8 notification about friend requests and new messages.
-7: Admin can add/delete user can set their status and set to block or prending
+9 Admin can add/delete user can set their status and set to block or prending

  DEMO:
  https://radiant-badlands-89367.herokuapp.com/login